dasch-swiss/dsp-tools/README.md

     - `[tool.poetry.group.dev.dependencies]` lists the dependencies used for developing and testing.
 - `poetry.lock` enables deterministic installations,
   by exactly pinning the versions of all (sub-)dependencies.
-  This is done automatically, you must not edit `poetry.lock`.
+  This is done automatically and you must not edit `poetry.lock`.

 If you want to install a new package, install it with `poetry add package`.

 This

-- installs the package (incl. sub-dependencies) in your virtual environment
+- Installs the package (incl. sub-dependencies) in your virtual environment,
-- adds the package to the section `[tool.poetry.dependencies]` of `pyproject.toml`
+- Adds the package to the section `[tool.poetry.dependencies]` of `pyproject.toml`,
-- adds the pinned versions of the package and all sub-dependencies to `poetry.lock`
+- Adds the pinned versions of the package and all sub-dependencies to `poetry.lock`.

 If a package is only needed for development, please install it with `poetry add package --group dev`,